-In line with the content of the Diversity Policy, in view of the Shareholders' Meeting of 29 May 2020 called to appoint the Directors, the Acea Board expressed its position to the shareholders on the optimal qualitative and quantitative composition of the new Board.
-In particular, with regard to the composition of the Board, the outgoing Board had underlined the need to take into account, among other things, diversity, in terms of both gender and seniority, in line with applicable legal provisions.
-Furthermore, the Board highlighted the opportunity for the competencies of the members of the Board to be balanced for the correct performance of board activities.
+In line with the content of the Diversity Policy, in view of the Shareholders' Meeting of 18 April 2023 called to appoint the Directors, the Acea Board expressed its position to the shareholders on the optimal qualitative and quantitative composition of the new Board.
+In particular, the outgoing Board of Directors had emphasised the need to have members not only able to manage a company listed on the stock exchange with a presence in various business sectors (regulated and market), but also to guarantee optimal governance of ongoing processes of technological and industrial transformation.

+The composition of the Board must also take into account the requirements of Acea and the need to maintain a significant presence of independent Directors in accordance with gender diversity and guaranteeing a high level of professionalism and seniority.
 The current composition appears to be in line with the above orientation.